blakesisu/sisu-wp-gatsby-boiler/README.md

-# sisu-hugo-static-wordpress
+# sisu-wp-gatsby-boilerplate

 ## Get Started
 1. Run `make` to build images and services.
 1. Run `make stop` to stop and clean up services.
-1. Run `./wp-cli-init.sh` to initialize wordpress admin and install plugins.
+1. Run `make init` to initialize wordpress with `wp-cli-init` script.
+1. Run `docker-compose run --rm wpcli <wp-cli command>` to issue other wp-cli commands
 1. Log into wordpress admin, with user & pass 'wordpress'.
-1. Navigate to Hugopress Plugin menu item, and set REST endpoint to `http://listener:3000/hugopress`.
-Save changes, and then submission should give you a list of the preconstructed endpoints to allow for preliminary hugo triggering on wordpress publish actions.
+1. The `wp` directory is where wp-content lives
-1. The `wp-listener` directory is an example API that performs actions based on the endpoints and data sent to it from wordpress.
+1. The `wp-gatsby-site` directory is the front end site (theme) that.
-1. The `hugo-builder` directory is an example hugo project that can take directions from another API (via `server.js` script).
-1. The `wp-hugopress` wordpress plugin is a git submodule that you can find in `wp-content/plugins`.
-This plugin has the PHP logic that drives actions and events to push data to the given URL and endpoint on wordpress 'publish' action.
+1. There are few plugins bundled in:
+  * acf-to-wp-api
+  * advanced-custom-fields-pro
+  * akismet
+  * custom-post-type-ui
+  * pressword
+  * react-in-wp-admin
+  * wp-graphql
+  * wp-migrate-db-pro
+  * wp-migrate-db-pro-cli
+  * wp-migrate-db-pro-media-files
+  * wp-rest-api-v2-menus